-Though there may be two equal and opposite forces acting on a single body, it is important to remember that for each of the forces a Third Law pair acts on a separate body.
+Though there may be two equal and opposite forces acting on a single body, it is important to remember that for each of the forces, a Third Law pair acts on a separate body.
 This can sometimes be confusing when there are multiple Third Law pairs at work.
 Below are some examples of situations where multiple Third Law pairs occur.

-This volleyball resting on a surface has two pairs of Third Law forces.
+pairs of Third Law forces.
 The first consists of the gravitational forces (one force on the ball and one force on the ground).
 The second consists of the normal forces at the point of contact (one force on the ball and one force on the ground).
 Image adapted from Public Domain image, no author listed.